-Terri L. Famer, Director of Administration

-Ann M. Herbst, Human Resources Administrator

-Clement Mariaselvanayagam, Network Administrator

-Gary J. Cavender, Operations

-Dennis H. Grueneberg, Operations

-Kimberly A. Tietyen, Office Assistant

-Diane M. Lask, Receptionist/Clerical Assistant
+Terri L. Famer, Director of Administration Ann M. Herbst, Human Resources Administrator Clement Mariaselvanayagam, Network Administrator Gary J. Cavender, Operations Dennis H. Grueneberg, Operations Kimberly A. Tietyen, Office Assistant Diane M. Lask, Receptionist/Clerical Assistant he Bradley Foundation is institutionally "at home" in Milwaukee, where our donors, Lynde and Harry Bradley, established the family legacy that it is our trust to preserve.
+There are a host of national and international opportunities for philanthropy - and many of them deserve the attention of the Bradley Foundation.
+However, it is from 1241 North Franklin Place, Milwaukee, Wisconsin - our home in our community - that the Bradley Foundation views the world.

-A Letter to Our Community6
+A Letter to Our Community

 Our History

 Our Future

 2006 Grants Awarded

-The Legacy Program
+The Legacy Program 10

-The New Citizenship Program
+The New Citizenship Program18

-National Grants to Wisconsin Organizations
+National Grants to Wisconsin Organizations23

 Grantmaking Policies

 Application Procedure